-To really understand what an iPaaS is and to help you evaluate any, you’ll need to review Gartner’s critical capabilities of an iPaaS.
-In short, they believe an iPaaS should:
+To really understand what an iPaaS is and to help you evaluate integration solutions, you’ll need to review Gartner’s critical capabilities of an iPaaS.
+In short, Gartner believes an iPaaS should:

 - Move specific pieces of data between API endpoints